tdsmith/looseleaf-strawman/README.md

 # Some open questions

+- How will humans interact with this if we use it as a dashboard backend?
+  Where does it find configuration, and how much configuration is necessary to run queries for an experiment?
+If users add metrics, where do they type the SQL?
+  Hot take: "send a pull request" is too hard.
 - What are the right things to include in metric metadata?
   I've sprinkled a bunch of things in, more or less randomly;
   some of them are probably useful and some of them probably aren't.